rgabeflores/Home-Automation-Controller/README.md

 # RaspberryPi-IoT-Controller-with-Flask
 A web controlled RaspberryPi server with Flask REST API on Nginx, Gunicorn, and Supervisor.
-Easily create API endpoints to install and control a network of devices.
+Easily create API endpoints to install and control a network of devices through an application interface capable of sending HTTP requests.

 ## Installations
 * Python (Flask)